 Previously, we’ve seen the $499.99 Lenovo Duet 5 Chromebook discounted by $100.
-And now this 13.3-inch detachable Chrome OS tablet with removable keyboard costs even less.
-You can snag this excellent 2-in-1 for $120 under the full price at a cost of $379.99 from Best Buy.
+And now this 13.3-inch detachable Chrome OS tablet with a removable keyboard costs even less.
+You can snag this excellent 2-in-1 for $120 under the full price at a cost of $379 from Best Buy.
+That’s close to the all-time low sale price of $369.

 However, while that 13.3-inch display is gorgeous to look at, it is rather large for tablet use.
 Complicating matters is the display’s aspect ratio, which is 16:9 widescreen.